Current Student Advising

 - Receive an unofficial review of transcripts from other colleges

 This is your education and you should be invested in it!
 Our job is to give you resources and guide you through the process- the actual work is on your part to make your education what you want it to be.
 Please be prepared for your appointment by bringing the following:

 - Specific degrees or career areas you want to look at.
 If you do not know what you want to we cannot point you in the right direction.
-We would recommend before meeting with an Educational Planner that you meet with the Career Center in Building 25 or call (360) 596-5567 if you need career planning guidance.
+We would recommend before meeting with an Educational Advisor that you meet with the Career Center in Building 25 or call (360) 596-5567 if you need career planning guidance.

 - Printed information about your transfer institution or transfer degree (for transfer planning appointments.)
 There are thousands of colleges and universities out there and even more degrees!
 We cannot be experts on all colleges and all degrees.
 Our expectation is that you will bring in information on your transfer school or program including information on prerequisite or required classes and admissions information.
 From the information you bring us we can then apply our knowledge of the transfer process and course equivalency to help you navigate becoming a transfer student.